franziska-ux/IXD-ClassmateBook/README.md

 **Click-to-Copy Email:** Streamlines communication by allowing users to click and copy email addresses directly from profiles.

+**What we did:**
+Used dynamic data fetched from external APIs such as https://randomuser.me/ , https://api-ninjas.com/api/randomuser.

 **Technologies Used** :

 HTML/CSS, JavaScript, Figma, VS Code, Insomnia, ChatGPT